maveius/symfony3/README.md

 Now We start docker
 ```
+#note this could be mandatory on mac os x
 docker-machine start default
 eval "$(docker-machine env default)"
+#end note

 docker-compose build
 docker-compose up
+#note this could be mandatory on mac os x
 docker-machine ip (copy IP) and then paste to hosts file
+#end note
 ```
 if everything goes green you should have see all containers started just type